 Furthermore, there are no pictures in the textbook of the plumb line or rolling assessments, just the written descriptions.

 Learning the assessments from the textbook is impractical.

-These assessments as they rely on visually assessing the client’s movement.
+These assessments rely on visually assessing the client’s movement.
 This knowledge is difficult to convey through text descriptions alone.

 For addressing posture issues, the tight and weak muscles associated with a given plumb line finding, as well as an example suggested corrective exercise are provided in a few tables.

-However, there is no good discussion on how to integrate corrective exercises into you program, making this section impractical.
+However, there is no good discussion on how to integrate corrective exercises into your program, making this section impractical.